 On October 1, 2020, the Company acquired the Blaw-Knox paver line and associated assets, including inventory, fixed assets and related intellectual property, from Volvo CE.
 The acquisition provided the Company entry into the asphalt paver sector of the asphalt industry.
 The acquisition was accounted for as a business combination under ASC 805, "Business Combinations."
 The initial purchase price of approximately \$14.4 million, which was subject to post-closing adjustments, was funded by cash on hand.
 After post-closing adjustments transacted during quarter ended March 31, 2021, the final purchase price was \$13.8 million, including \$10.4 million in inventory and \$3.4 million in fixed assets.
 There were no liabilities assumed.
-The accompanying consolidated financial statements as of September 30, 2021, include the assets, liabilities and operating results of the paver line for the year then ended.
+The accompanying consolidated financial statements as of September 30, 2022 and September 30, 2021, and for the years then ended, include the assets, liabilities and operating results of the paver line.